About the Ohio Home Care Program

 Consumers and families are viewed as members of a team responsible for the consumer's care and are involved at every point in the service planning development and delivery.
 Several consumer options allow consumers to have flexibility in directing their care and selecting providers.

-ODJFS monitors compliance with the requirements for the Ohio Home Care Program through a comprehensive quality assurance program.
-ODJFS monitoring activities include outcome-based consumer interviews, consumer satisfaction surveys, contractor and provider site visits, and review of consumer, contractor, and provider records.
+ODM monitors compliance with the requirements for the Ohio Home Care Program through a comprehensive quality assurance program.
+ODM monitoring activities include outcome-based consumer interviews, consumer satisfaction surveys, contractor and provider site visits, and review of consumer, contractor, and provider records.

 Ohio Home Care is administered by the: